fpereiro/cicek/README.md

 A `route function` is a function that:

 - Receives a `request` and a `response` as first and second argument, always.
 - Can receive further arguments if the route that invoked it was an array with more than one argument.
-Example: in `default: [cicek.wHTML, '<html><h1>Hello world!</h1></html>']`, cicek.wHTML is executed with the `request` as first argument, the `response` as the second argument, and the HTML string as the third.
+Example: in `default: [cicek.sHTML, '<html><h1>Hello world!</h1></html>']`, `cicek.sHTML` is executed with the `request` as first argument, the `response` as the second argument, and the HTML string as the third.
 - Must serve the `response`.

 çiçek provides you with six `route functions`.
 Remember that each of these receive a `request` and a `response`, and then further optional arguments.
 In each of them, if the `request` or `response` are invalid, the function will return `false`.